milesj/shapeshifter/docs/definitions.md

 ## References

-The final type, `reference`, is the most powerful and versatile type.
+The type `reference` is the most powerful and versatile type.
 A reference provides a link to an external schematic file, permitting easy re-use and extensibility, while avoiding schematic structure duplication across files.

 To make use of references, a `references` map must be defined in the root of the schematic.
 Each